theNewbieClub-MAL/gfxEncyclopedia/resources.md

 # Graphic Designer Resources
+Here is a list of compiled resources which may help you with your graphic designing.

+> [!NOTE]
-Here is a list of compiled resources which may help you with your graphic designing. *If you have something you wish to add or any links are broken, please contact GFX admin or deputy.*
+> If you have something you wish to add or any links are broken, please contact GFX admin or deputy, or you can modify this page.

 ## BBCode support
 * [BBCode tester](https://infinite-story.com/tools/bbcode.php)